-Drawn from their knowledge and expertise in supporting older people throughout Great Britain, Royal Voluntary Service has produced a number of downloadable guides aimed at older people or their families and carers to help them get more out of life.
+Drawn from their knowledge and expertise in supporting people, Royal Voluntary Service has produced a number of guides that can be printed out and given to friends, family or carers.

-We will be updating this section regularly so do come back soon for more of our useful Royal Voluntary Service guides.
+We update this section regularly so do come back soon for more of our useful Royal Voluntary Service guides.

-Your home is a big part of your life.
-It can affect your whole sense of well-being so it is important that you feel happy and safe there.
+Your home is a big part of your life and these tips will keep you feeling happy and safe there.